mui/material-ui/docs/pages/blog/toolpad-use-cases.md

 This is possible in Google Sheets but it requires writing a lot of JS code, and since we wanted to embed it in a [Notion page](https://mui-org.notion.site/KPIs-1ce9658b85ce4628a2a2ed2ae74ff69c?pvs=4#3974cb6ed12b4c5a9013bac63113e3bc), Toolpad was the ideal choice.
 Toolpad handles state management and routing, and simplifies query building and data binding, removing the need to write glue code.

-You can explore both of the aforementioned apps in dev mode on your device by running the underlying [node app](https://github.com/mui/mui-public/tree/HEAD/tools-public).
+You can explore both of the aforementioned apps in dev mode on your device by running the underlying [Node application](https://github.com/mui/mui-public/tree/HEAD/tools-public).
 The next two apps discussed are internal to MUI.

 ## 3. Manage overdue invoices